Orca Rubbing Beach - Vancouver Island

 Facts About Malcolm Island

 "Malcolm Island is a place where humans go to create lasting memories."
 Situated off the northeast shore of Vancouver Island, you will find this hidden gem.
 It's relatively small in size (24 km (14 miles) long and 3 km (1.8 miles ) wide at its narrowest point.
 But Malcolm Island offers breath-taking scenery, tranquillity, great outdoor experiences, many wildlife viewing opportunities, and fascinating history.

 The ferry at Port McNeil departs year around several times to Sointula, which is the main town on Malcolm Island.
 The trip takes about half an hour and costs around 55 CAD (car + 2 person)

-If you want to leave the Island, you should arrive early at the ferry terminal because the space for cars on the ferry is limited.
+If you want to leave the Island, you should arrive early at the ferry terminal because the space for cars is limited.
 To get the early morning ferry at 7:55 am is almost impossible because many people park their car in the queue the evening before.
 During the summer months, BC Ferries uses a small ferry (~25 cars) compared to the wintertime when a larger ferry (~40 cars) is in use.
 This makes the situation even worse.

 Where to Stay

 Public showers, washrooms, laundry facilities, and water are available at Rough Bay harbour, which you pass when driving to Bere Point.
 Although the oceanfront sites cost 4 CAD more (2017), it's worth to get one of them.
 You should choose site 1-11 or A-E. Reservation campground Bere Point

-There are several free picnic day-use areas at Bere Point for public use if you cannot stay overnight.
+There are several lovely picnic day-use areas at Bere Point for public use if you can't stay overnight.

 If you get hungry, don't miss the Burger Barn at the Marina, Opens seasonal from Thursday to Monday.
 They offer fresh local seafood burgers with fries and homemade coleslaw.

 The Co-Op store is closed on Sundays and Mondays, but you may get what you need at the Co-Op Gas Station which is open daily.